European insurer shares fall as row over dividends breaks out

 Some firms said they would resist such a move and Germany indicated its opposition.

-Dutch insurers NN Group and Aegon slumped around 10% while France’s CNP Assurances fell 7% and AXA was down 4%.
-British insurers - which still need to follow EU insurance regulation during the Brexit transition period - also fell, with Aviva and Prudential down 4%.
+Dutch insurers NN Group (NN.AS) and Aegon (AEGN.AS) slumped around 10% while France’s CNP Assurances fell 7% and AXA (AXAF.PA) was down 4%.
+British insurers - which still need to follow EU insurance regulation during the Brexit transition period - also fell, with Aviva (AV.L) and Prudential (PRU.L) down 4%.

 The European Insurance and Occupational Pensions Authority (EIOPA) said late on Thursday the temporary suspensions were essential to ensure insurers and reinsurers held a “robust” level of reserves to protect policyholders and absorb potential losses.